rolling-scopes-school/js-fe-course-en/tasks/coffee-house/coffee-house-week2.md

 ## Workflow

 1. Task should be done in private school's repository.
-[How to work with a school's private repository](https://docs.rs.school/#/private-repository).
 2. Create new branch `coffee-house-week2` from `coffee-house`.
 You will already find the `coffee-house` folder with the project files completed in the previous stage in this branch.
 3. Continue working on the task in the branch you've created.
 4. Check if your work meets [Layout Requirements](#layout-requirements).